 File browsers are a dime a dozen on Android.
 Ever since the dawn of the platform, they have been a staple necessity, mostly for power and root users.
 Despite some manufacturers, like Samsung, shipping their devices with a barebones file manager, third-party clients have always offered more features, sometimes even earning more than 50 million downloads along the way to become some of the most popular apps on the Play Store.

 When looking to recommend the best file browser, I could easily pick two or three incredibly powerful ones and forget twenty others that are just as excellent.
-If it cuts and it pastes, if it compresses and renames, if it accesses Dropbox and Google Drive, then it's enough for most Android users.
 Read More

 The Adobe Reader Android app has received another update, but you're going to have to hand over some money to take advantage of all of its new features.
 Adobe has rolled out new "Adobe PDF Pack" and "ExportPDF," which users can purchase from within the app.
 The former let users convert documents into PDFs, while the latter does just the opposite.
 Read More